Magyartanulas/magyartanulas.github.io/this_that_articles.md

 * Unlike in English, the definite article `a/az` must also be used.
 * If the noun begins with a vowel, `a` changes to `az`.

-Secondly, it is used to introduce new information.
+Secondly, thez are used to introduce new information.

-* ez kutya - (this is a dog)
+* ez egy kutya - (this is a dog)
 * az víz - (that is water)
 * ez egy macska - (this is a cat)
 * látom azt - (I see that)